Wall Street Pummels TEGNA Inc. (TGNA) After Recent Earnings Report

-TEGNA Inc. (NYSE:TGNA) went down by -0.35% from its latest closing price compared to the recent 1-year high of $23.02.
-The company’s stock price has collected 1.78% of gains in the last five trading sessions.
+TEGNA Inc. (NYSE:TGNA) went down by -1.56% from its latest closing price compared to the recent 1-year high of $23.04.
+The company’s stock price has collected -3.71% of loss in the last five trading sessions.
 Barron’s reported on 02/22/22 that Tegna Stock Soars.
 It’s Being Taken Private for $5.4 Billion.

 Is It Worth Investing in TEGNA Inc. (NYSE :TGNA) Right Now?

-TEGNA Inc. (NYSE:TGNA) scored a price-to-earnings ratio above its average ratio, recording 8.54 x from its present earnings ratio.
-Plus, the 36-month beta value for TGNA is at 0.91.
-Opinions of the stock are interesting as 3 analysts out of 5 who provided ratings for TEGNA Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 1 rated it as “hold,” and 1 as “sell.”
+TEGNA Inc. (NYSE:TGNA) scored a price-to-earnings ratio above its average ratio, recording 10.28 x from its present earnings ratio.
+Plus, the 36-month beta value for TGNA is at 0.94.

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse